There are many different annotation tools you can use on your Showbie documents. This guide outlines each and how to use them!

 Annotation Layers

 Layers help keep annotations organized.
-You can use the layers tool to show and hide annotations.
-You’ll be able to filter annotations made by the teacher, student, or annotations made in the shared items!
+You can use the Layers Tool to show or hide annotations and filter them by Teacher, Student, or Shared Items.

-• Toggle on or off each layer to show or hide them
+Toggle each layer on or off to show or hide annotations.

 Pinned Comments